Is ADHD A Methylation Problem?

 Here are some of the processes that involve the donation of methyl groups:

-- Methyl groups attach to serotonin in its conversion to melatonin, our sleep hormone
+- Methyl groups help in the conversion of serotonin to melatonin, our sleep hormone

-- Methyl groups activate the expression of certain genes - the COMT gene, for example, can't function unless a methyl group is attached to it
+- Methyl groups activate the expression of certain genes - the COMT and HNMT genes, for example, can't function well unless methylated

 - Methyl groups attach to folate to turn it into methylfolate which we need to make and recycle serotonin and dopamine, make more methyl donors, detoxify, and carry out several hundreds of other functions

 - Methyl groups are needed for the breakdown of histamine and the regulation of inflammation